 Amniotic Fluid (AF)

-Amniotic fluid is the fluid that surrounds the fetus.
-Early in gestation amniotic fluid composition resembles protein-free fetal serum, [1] a result of fluid transudation across the fetal skin or the maternal decidua.
-After approximately 11 weeks' gestation amniotic fluid is nearly all fetal urine with a small amount of fluid contributed by the lungs.
+Amniotic fluid is the fluid that surrounds the fetus within the amniotic sac.
+Early in gestation, amniotic fluid composition resembles protein-free fetal serum, a result of fluid transudation across the fetal skin or the maternal decidua.
+[1]

-Amniotic fluid volume appears to be determined by a balance between the inflows from fetal urine, and outflows of fetal swallowing and intramembranous water flow (from amniotic fluid across the amnion into the fetal-placental vasculature) [2,3].
-The amniotic fluid accumulates throughout the first two trimesters and reaches a peak volume at 33 to 34 weeks [4].
+After approximately 11 weeks' gestation, amniotic fluid is nearly all fetal urine, with a smaller contribution from fetal lung fluid.
+Amniotic fluid volume appears to be determined by a balance between inflows (primarily fetal urine) and outflows from fetal swallowing and intramembranous water flow from the amniotic cavity across the amnion into the fetal-placental vasculature.
+[2,3]

 Some causes of polyhydramnios (too much amniotic fluid) [5]

-• Idiopathic (unknown) ~ most cases
+• Idiopathic (unknown) — most cases

 • Gastrointestinal abnormalities